codecalypse/ruetris/README.md

 The simulation application showed on youtube and in thesis is not in the repository, because it is not my property.
 Enything else
 I did in my sparetime and shall be provided under the MIT lizenz to everyone, maybe someone can find it usefull.
-At the end I want to mention, that this was my very first time doing something with neuronal networks and creating something bigger as simple functions, so please be indulgent and hold that in mind.
+At the end I want to mention, that this was my very first time doing something with neuronal networks and creating something bigger as simple functions or applications, so please be indulgent and hold that in mind.
 Neverless I enjoyed the challange.

 Usage:
 1) Create the enviroment with the yml-file: conda env create -f env.yml